adoptiveai/Adoptive-Ai/README.md

-# PolyRAG Next.js Client
+# AdoptiveAI Next.js Client

-A Next.js front end that mirrors the Streamlit experience for PolyRAG.
+A Next.js front end that mirrors the Streamlit experience for AdoptiveAI.
 It provides authentication, conversation management, file uploads, PDF inspection with annotations, SQL and graph tooling, plus feedback capture – all backed by the existing agent service.

 ## Prerequisites

 - Node.js 20+
-- Access to the PolyRAG API (default `http://localhost:8080`)
+- Access to the AdoptiveAI API (default `http://localhost:8080`)
 - PostgreSQL credentials if authentication is enabled (`DATABASE_URL`, optional `EMAIL_DOMAIN`)
 - Optional SendGrid credentials for automatic password e-mails (`SENDGRID_API_KEY`, `SENDGRID_FROM_EMAIL`)